CuriousJr101/ICP2017F/Homework/2/README.md

      4     3
 ```

-The program does element-wise addition between matrix *A* and matrix *C*.
+The program does element-wise addition with matrix *a* and matrix *c*.

 ```MATLAB
 >> a + d